GenomicsAotearoa/methods-and-musings/metagenomic_ont/4_read_mapping.md

 done
 ```

-This is not a standard part of most workflows, but I have found that using a tool like `EukRep` to split apart the prokaryotic and eukaryotic reads before binning.
+This is not a standard part of most workflows, but I use a tool like `EukRep` to split apart the prokaryotic and eukaryotic reads before binning.
 In my experience (admittedly, anecdotal) this yields a greater number bins, and a higher average quality of bin than binning with all the reads together.

 ```bash
 for i in S4R3 S5R2 S6R1;